tobiasvl/rnc_propack/README.md

 This is the official RNC 2.14 package, containing a packer DOS binary and assembly decoding modules for several platforms.

 For the manual, read `PROPACK.DOC`.
+I have also added a plain text version of the manual, `PROPACK.TXT`.

 ## Mirrors